Max Kade Center Advisory Board 2020-2021

 Jim Morrison

-Jim, retired Lecturer/ Academic Program Associate in the Department of German Studies and Program Coordinator, Testing Center for the Goethe Institute, serves as Assistant to the MKC Director.
-He teaches German for the professions and German business culture and evaluates German language proficiency for applicants for Fulbright grants and other awards.
+Jim Morrison has held several positions at the University of Kansas and most recently has retired from a position as a Lecturer/ Academic Program Associate in the Department of German Studies.
+He acted as the Program Coordinator for the Testing Center for the Goethe Institute and provided invaluable serve to the Max Kade Center over the years in numerous ways, mostly recently as Assistant to the Director.
+He taught German for the professions, German business culture, German for reading knowledge and helps evaluate German language proficiency for applicants for Fulbright grants and other awards.

 David Roediger